 In 1957 an entire Monastery in Thailand was being relocated by a group of monks.
 One day they were moving a giant clay Buddha when one of the monks noticed a large crack in the clay.
 On closer investigation he saw there was a golden light emanating from the crack.
-The monk used a hammer and a chisel to chip away at the clay exterior until he revealed that the statue was in fact made of solid gold.
+The monk used a hammer and a chisel to chip away at the clay exterior until he revealed that the statue was in fact, made of solid gold.

 Historians believe the Buddha had been covered with clay by Thai monks several hundred years earlier to protect it from an attack by the Burmese army.
 In the attack, all the monks had been killed and it wasn’t until 1957 that this great treasure was actually discovered.

 I was able to share the story of the Golden Buddha at the end of a talk I gave recently when a woman in the audience asked…

 We reconnect with why we first went into our profession or that job we really, really loved.
 We recall the times when we were in flow and time stood still.
 We chip away at our clay with a therapist or a trusted advisor.

-They are started with a higher purpose to improve humanity and not damage the planet, however over time the clay appears in the form of poor management, flawed systems, board pressure, shareholder expectations or venture capitalist demands.
+They are started with a higher purpose to improve humanity and not damage the planet, however over time the clay appears in the form of poor management, flawed systems, board pressure and shareholder demands.
 The most vital role for leadership is to unearth that higher purpose again and make it both the glue and the guiding North Star of the company.

 Imagine a world where every person and every company could return to their natural state, their Golden Buddha.
-Just imagine.
+Just imagine!

 Discover how company and personal purpose are brought to life by reading Carolyn Lancaster’s story.